Electric-Coin-Company/tfl-book/src/design/crosslink/the-arguments-for-bounded-availability-and-finality-overrides.md

 Our proposed solution will be to require coinbase-only blocks during a long finalization stall.
 This solution has the advantage that, as far as this change goes, the security analysis of the Snap‑and‑Chat construction from [[NTT2020]](https://eprint.iacr.org/2020/1091.pdf) can still be applied.
 ```

-We argue that losing strict dynamic availability in favour of “bounded dynamic availability” is preferable to the consequences of the unbounded finality gap, if/when a “long finalization stall” occurs.
+We argue that losing strict dynamic availability in favour of “bounded availability” is preferable to the consequences of the unbounded finality gap, if/when a “long finalization stall” occurs.

 We also argue that it is beneficial to explicitly allow “finality overrides” under the control of a well-documented governance process.
 Such overrides allow long rollbacks that may be necessary in the case of an exploited security flaw.
 This is complementary to the argument for bounded dynamic availability, because the latter limits the period of user transactions that could be affected.
 The governance process can impose a limit on the length of this long rollback if desired.